3007-Ani-Sha/Web-Dev_Coursera/Tutorials/CSS/css_basics/Pseudo-Class_selectors/Readme.md

 4. :active
 5. :nth-child(...)

+a:hover MUST come after a:link and a:visited in the CSS definition in order to be effective! a:active MUST come after a:hover in the CSS definition in order to be effective!
+Pseudo-class names are not case-sensitive.

 First four are basic and common while the last nth-child can be comlex and is powerful.

 In the file Pseudo-selector.html: